Filtrations on quantum cohomology via Morse-Bott-Floer Spectral Sequences: Overview of the results

 The $\F_\a$ are also {\MB } submanifolds of the {\MB } function $H$.
 Their {\MB } indices $\mu_\a\geq 0$ are even and they determine the cohomology of $Y$ as a vector space (working over a field),\footnote{Here $A[d]$ means we shift a graded group $A$ down by $d$, so $(A[d])_n=A_{n+d}$, and $\check{H}^*$ is \v{C}ech cohomology.}

-The first isomorphism is originally due to Frankel \cite{Frankel59} for closed K\"{a}hler Hamiltonian $S^1$-manifolds.
-It can be proved by using Atiyah-Bott's filtration of the space $Y$ in terms of the stable manifolds of the $-\nabla H$ flow \cite{AtB83}.
+The first isomorphism is originally due to Frankel \cite{Frankel59} for closed {\Kh} Hamiltonian $S^1$-manifolds.
+It can be proved by using Atiyah--Bott's filtration of the space $Y$ in terms of the stable manifolds of the $-\nabla H$ flow \cite{AtB83}.
 We reviewed this in {\PartI}, to motivate a Floer-theoretic generalisation of \eqref{EqnFrankel}, namely we constructed a $\Fi$-dependent filtration by ideals of the quantum cohomology algebra.

 \begin{thm}\cite{RZ1} There is a filtration by graded ideals of $QH^*(Y)$, ordered by $p\in \R\cup\{\infty\}$, where $c_\lambda^*$ is a Floer continuation map, a grading-preserving $QH^*(Y)$-module homomorphism, and $H_{\lambda}:Y\to \R$ is a Hamiltonian that at infinity equals $\lambda H+\textrm{constant}$.